SuzyZou/CS361_softwareEngineering_I/assignment_9/README.md

 <body>
 <h1>************COMMUNICATION CONTRACT************</h1>
-<h2>A. How does the microservice I implemented programmatically request data?</h2>
+<h2>A. How is data programmatically requested from my microservice?</h2>
 <p>The micro-service I designed uses sockets to request data.
 The microservice is running while the partner's project is running, then when the project has data that it needs processed (in this case a string that it wants to save to a text file), the project will send the string data to the port using the send function seen below

     def send(msg):